-The 5,920 square-foot wellness area inside the Air France Salon Lounge space comprises two private saunas, mini sleep suites, and a relaxation zone underneath an Aurora Borealis-inspired ceiling that makes getting into a state of tranquility fairly easy.
+The 5,920 square-foot wellness area inside the Air France Salon Lounge space comprises two private saunas, mini sleep suites, and a relaxation zone underneath an aurora borealis-inspired ceiling that makes getting into a state of tranquility fairly easy.
 Plus, it is the largest of any Air France lounge.
 Its Clarins spa offers complimentary 20-minute facial treatments for all lounge guests — which makes long layovers almost desirable — and a detox bar offers healthy juices and snacks.
 You do not have to fly business class to take advantage of all the amenities, you just have to have a Flying Blue membership of traveling a long-hail flight.
 “I always leave extra time when I’m flying out of Charles de Gaulle.
 The Air France Business Lounge is the perfect way to refresh before a long flight.
-If you have an extra-long layover, the spa has well-stocked showers and a detox juice bar,” says Allison Diliegro, luxury travel writer.
+If you have an extra-long layover, the spa has well-stocked showers and a detox juice bar,” says Allison Diliegro, a luxury travel writer.

 5. BANGKOK: Royal Orchid Spa

-Thai Aiways, Concourse D
+Thai Airways, Concourse D

 Located across from the Royal First Class lounge in the Bangkok International Airport, the Royal Orchid Spa has also been repeatedly nominated for the World’s Best Airline Lounge Spa by World Spa Awards in the last four years.
-Only Thai Airways passengers departing as first or business class have access to its 7,000-square-feet facility, which offers a complimentary 60-minute Touch of Silk full body oil massage (only for first class passengers), or other 30-minute services for business class like a neck and shoulder massage.
+Only Thai Airways passengers departing as first or business class have access to its 7,000-square-feet facility, which offers a complimentary 60-minute Touch of Silk full body oil massage (only for first-class passengers), or other 30-minute services for a business class like a neck and shoulder massage.
 Other amenities include steam rooms, sauna rooms, and a 32-seat lounge stocked with healthy snacks.

 6. ABU DHABI: Six Senses Spa